 Now, of course a smartphone won’t suit everyone’s needs.
 If you want to get into vlogging, videography or YouTube in any way, then you’ll need to consider a more advanced camera.
 If you want to take stunning travel photography or even food photography, then you’ll probably want to opt for a professional camera, too.

 The cameras I see recommended most often for bloggers are:

 - Sony Alpha a6000: This compact mirrorless camera is commonly used by vloggers to take high quality videos.
 The preview screen actually flips up so you can see yourself while filming, great for independent bloggers!

 - Fujifilm X-T100: This is a great starter camera for entry-level bloggers.
 You get a good price for a high quality camera that takes top quality photos.

 Lighting is the holy grail when it comes to photography.
 It can make or break a photo.
 If you don’t naturally pay attention to lighting when it comes to your photos, then you need to shift your mindset.
 Personally, I won’t even shoot under poor lighting conditions (rainy days), and wait for a sunny day with natural lighting to shoot.

 When it comes to storing photos, there are many options available.
 Since I rarely print my photos, I don’t need them in a super high quality size.
-For this reason, I opt to store my photos with Google Photos, which offers unlimited storage at a reduced file size.
-The reduced file size is still exceptionally large, so this suits my needs perfectly!
+For this reason, I opt to store my photos with Google Photos, which offers a large amount of storage at affordable cost of $20 per year.

 If you have any other questions about blog photography, don’t hesitate to leave me a comment below!